sshtools/icon-generator/README.md

 ## Configuring your project

-The library is available in Maven Central (TODO!), so configure your project according to the build system you use.
+The library is available in Maven Central, so configure your project according to the build system you use.
 For example, for Maven itself :-

 ```xml